RiccardoCuccu/CAs-Labs/README.md

-# CAs-Lab-01
+# CAs Lab 01
-Lab 01 of the course Computer Architectures 2019.<br/>
+Laboratory 01 of the course Computer Architectures 2019.<br/>
 Tested with EMU8086 version 4.08

 ## Read in input a short text of 4 lines, each of these lines long from 20 to 50 characters